danielolvera21/movie_date/user-story.md

 THEN we are presented with a fading scroll for the movie titles WHEN we click a movie poster
-THEN we are presented with the available streaming options and a new opened tab for the IMDB movie page
+THEN we are presented with the available streaming options and a new opened tab for the IMDB movie page WHEN we click on a couple in the search history
+THEN we are again presented with their list of movie titles